AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 ### Legacy fixtures (Deprecated)

 Legacy fixtures are file-based PHP scripts (stored in `_files/` directories) that directly execute database operations.
-They **cannot be parametrized** and are now deprecated.
+They **cannot be parameterized** and are now deprecated.

 <InlineAlert variant="warning" slots="text" />